Jacob lives in South Carolina with his wife and dog, and enjoys writing about his hobbies and interests- which include all things outdoorsy.

 - Take the rod out of the handle, make your cut, and then replace it using the previous method.

 - Insert into the upper half of the handle when complete.

 Now that your aluminum rod is in place, you will need to secure the two sections of the handle surrounding the rod by pushing them as close together as possible and wrapping the entire area in duct tape.
 It might be best to get another person to either do the wrapping or hold the pieces in place to avoid a sloppy taping job.

 With the duct tape wrapped around the damaged area, your mower handle should now feel secure; however, don't skip the pipe clamps as the tape will wear down soon without some additional support.
 Attach two of your pipe clamps on either side of the break and make sure they are close enough to wrap around the aluminum rod underneath the metal exterior of the handle.

-With your main break repaired, push the mower around for a few minutes to make sure that everything is functioning properly.
-As I mentioned previously, double check the connections at the lower part of your handle where it meets the body of the mower.
+With your main break repaired, push the mower around for a few minutes to ensure that everything is functioning properly.
+As I mentioned previously, double-check the connections at the lower part of your handle where it meets the mower's body.
 If this area is strained or slipping out of the grooves, simply wrap another pipe clamp around the handle and the body by inserting it through one of the adjoining slots (Fig 6).